The growing trends and issues in medical and cosmetic surgeries have triggered a demand for medical steels.

 It has been proven that 304 stainless steel doesn’t chemically react with body tissues and cleaning products used in sterilization.
 They can also stand repeated wear.

-It is critical and controversial when talking about foreign objects like metals in close contact with the human body – both externally and internally.
-Thus, medical devices have undergone extreme fabrication and design so they can withstand extreme pressures and conditions that are necessary for operations.
+It is critical and controversial when discussing foreign objects like metals in close contact with the human body – externally and internally.
+Thus, medical devices have undergone extreme fabrication and design to withstand extreme pressures and conditions necessary for operations.